arnold-benchmark/docs/docs/tutorial/setup/index.md

    docker login nvcr.io
    ```
    Type `$oauthtoken` for `Username`.
 Then paste your API key for `Password`.
 You should see `Login Succeeded`.
+2. Make sure NVIDIA container is properly installed.
+Check [Installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-2. Build the docker image inside the workspace.
+3. Build the docker image inside the workspace.
    ```bash
    git clone https://github.com/arnold-benchmark/arnold.git
    cd arnold/workspace
    docker build -f Dockerfile -t "arnold" .
    ```
-3. Build vagrant in the workspace.
+4. Build vagrant in the workspace.
 This might take a long time if you are using the image from the dockerHub instead of building it locally.
 You can use a system monitor to stay checking the process.

    It is also possible that `Vagrantfile` contains wrong paths for your `nvidia_icd.json` and `nvidia_layers.json`.
 Make sure they are not empty.
 For example, you should check the two paths: `/etc/vulkan/icd.d/nvidia_icd.json` and `/usr/share/vulkan/icd.d/nvidia_icd.json`, one of which would always exist.